-NebulaGraph provides two initial configuration files for each service, <service\name>.conf.default and <service\name>.conf.production.
+NebulaGraph provides two initial configuration files for each service, <service_name>.conf.default and <service_name>.conf.default and <service_name>.conf.production.
 You can use them in different scenarios conveniently.
 For clusters installed from source and with a RPM/DEB package, the default path is /usr/local/nebula/etc/.
-For clusters installed with a TAR package, the path is <install\path>/<tar\package\directory>/etc.
+For clusters installed with a TAR package, the path is <install_path>//<tar_package_directory>/etc.

 The configuration values in the initial configuration file are for reference only and can be adjusted according to actual needs.
-To use the initial configuration file, choose one of the above two files and delete the suffix .default or .production to make it valid.
+To use the initial configuration file, choose one of the above two files and delete the suffix default or production to make it valid.

-To ensure the availability of services, the configurations of the same service must be consistent, except for the local IP address local\ip.
+To ensure the availability of services, the configurations of the same service must be consistent, except for the local IP address local_ip.
 For example, three Storage servers are deployed in one NebulaGraph cluster.
 The configurations of the three Storage servers need to be the same, except for the IP address.